 Who gets bromhidrosis and what is the cause?

 Although both types of bromhidrosis may occur in people of all races, sex and age, some differences do exist between the two types.

-- Possibly associated with a positive family history in Asian people
+- Possibly associated with a positive family history

 - Only occurs after puberty, as the apocrine glands are not active until puberty is reached